decentralized-identity/org/work-item-lifecycle.md

    or other research and public-good support including DIF itself).
 Each supported contributor is responsible for their own acknowledgement.
 For a template, see the `[Acknowledgement Template](#Acknowledgement-Template)` section below.
-If the WG chairs and membership cannot come to consensus about specific acknowledgements, this can be escalated to the Technical Steering Committee by either party.
+If the WG chairs and membership cannot come to agreement about specific acknowledgements, this can be escalated to the Technical Steering Committee by either party.
 3. Approved drafts should be put at a **permanent link** tracked on DIF's website or github.